mlatcl/mlatcl.github.io/_availableprojects/2024-06-07-aditya-proposals.md

-  For a specific study on immune cells, gene expression data was collected at scale, and a dimensionality reduction on this data using a GPLVM extracted dimensions of genetically important variation and confounding effects that describes the high dimensional data.
+  For a specific study on immune cells, gene expression data was collected at scale, and a dimensionality reduction on this data using a GPLVM extracted dimensions of genetically important variation and confounding effects.

-  The Gaussian process model used was, each gene expression vector X_i ~ normal(a simple mean, an interesting GP kernel based on science).
+  The Gaussian process model used was: gene expression vector ~ multivariate_normal(a simple mean, an interesting GP kernel based on science).

   Inference in this model is very slow, hence, we proposed a sparse variational Gaussian